-Board of Governors meeting

-September 12-13, 2018 (New College)

-Board of Trustees meeting

-September 27, 2018 (FAIRWINDS Alumni Center)

-Inauguration

-November 9, 2018 (CFE Arena, morning TBD)

-Marchena adjourned the board meeting at 3:31 p.m.

-Respectfully submitted:

-Grant Heston Assistant Corporate Secretary
+Board of Governors meeting September 12-13, 2018 (New College) Board of Trustees meeting September 27, 2018 (FAIRWINDS Alumni Center) Inauguration November 9, 2018 (CFE Arena, morning TBD) Marchena adjourned the board meeting at 3: 31 p.m.
+Respectfully submitted: Grant Heston Assistant Corp Date: porate Secretary

+UM OF VOTING CONFLICT E OFFICERS BLADLEY KENNETH WAYNE NAME OF BOARD, COUNCIL, COMMISSION, AUTHORITY, OR COMMITTEE VCF BOARD OF TRUSTEES MAILING ADDRESS 1 1612 Elizabeth's Walk VNIVERSITY OF CENTRAL FLORIDA WINTER Park ORange MY POSITION IS: DELECTIVE APPOINTIVE DATE ON WHICH VOTE OCCURRED

+WHO MUST FILE FORM 8A

-DUM OF VOTING CONFLICT LAST NAME-FIRST NAME-MIDDLE NAME BRADLEY, KENNETH WAYNE MAILING ADDRESS 1612 Elizabeth's Walk NAME OF BOARD, COUNCIL, COMMISSION, AUTHORITY, OR COMMITTEE VCF BOARD OF TRUSTEES NAME OF STATE AGENCY VNIVERSITY OF CENTRAL FLORIDA CITY WINTER PARK DATE ONWHICH VOTE OCCURRED AVQUST 21, 2018 WHO MU This form is for use by any person serving at the State leve ST FILE FORM 8A I of government on an appointed or elected board, council, commission, plies to members of advisory and non-advisory bodies who are presented
+This form is for use by any person serving at the State level of government on an appointed or elected board, council, commission, authority, committee, or as a member of the Legislature.
+It applies to members of advisory and non-advisory bodies who are presented with a voting conflict of interest under Section 112.3143, Florida Statutes.